ClaesBas/goacmedns/README.md

 ## How to delegate a subdomain in DNS:
 * TinyDNS:
 Create an entry like `&_acme-challenge.domain.com::dnsserver.somedomain.com:60` in your config.
-Where `domain.com`is the domain to create cert for, `dnsserver.somedomain.com`is FQDN for the host running goacmedns and `60` is the TTL for this record.
+Where `domain.com`is the domain to create cert for, `dnsserver.somedomain.com`is FQDN for the host running goacmedns (and TinyDNS until we manage to reply with "built in" DNS) and `60` is the TTL for this record.
 * BIND:
 * Other DNS's and "providers"

 ## Examples of usage:

 ## Credits:
-(note: Don't forget to find the code from Stack Overflow this is based on)
+Alex @x1ddos, for his snippet: https://github.com/golang/go/issues/17263#issuecomment-253149953

 :trollface: